Equilibrium measures on trees: Introduction

-The equation can be interpreted in several ways.
-On the one hand, it says that equilibrium measures on trees can be associated, in the linear case $p=2$, to particular tilings of rectangles by squares (see \S \ref{SecTiling}).
-This is very much related to results in \cite{benjamini}, \cite{schramm}, \cite{georgakopoulos}.
-Benjamini and Schramm, in particular, prove that the equilibrium measure of a planar graph's boundary is associated to a tiling of a cylinder by squares, and on trees, analytically, this is the content of (\ref{formula}).
-Alternatively, it shows that equilibrium measures, then subsets of $\partial T$, are naturally associated with certain ``branched continued fraction'' (see \S \ref{SecBranching}).
-Again in the linear case, Theorem \ref{main} is related to some beautiful theorems of Kai-Lai Chung (see \cite{chung1973}, \cite{chung2008}), interpreting equilibrium measures in terms of last exit times for stochastic processes.
+Theorem \ref{main 2} is very much related to results in \cite{benjamini}, \cite{schramm}, \cite{georgakopoulos}.
+Benjamini and Schramm proved that the equilibrium measure of a planar graph's boundary is associated to a tiling of a cylinder by squares, and on trees, analytically, this is the content of \eqref{equilibrium equation}.
+The converse statement is not true: there are tilings of cylinders whose combinatorics are prescribed by a planar graph, in which the sizes of the tiles do not reflect the equilibrium measure of the graph's boundary; trees provide plenty of counterexamples.
+Theorem \ref{main 2} provides, in the special case of trees, the correct bijection between tilings and discrete potential theoretic objects.
+It would be very interesting having a generalization of this statement to the whole class of planar graphs.

+Again in the linear case, Theorem \ref{main 1} is related to some beautiful theorems of Kai-Lai Chung (see \cite{chung1973}, \cite{chung2008}), interpreting equilibrium measures in terms of last exit times for stochastic processes.
 The results of Chung, and of Benjamini and Schramm, have a probabilistic statement, or proof.
 As we work in the nonlinear case $1<p<\infty$, we do not expect probabilistic methods to apply here.
-Even in the linear case, however, it would be interesting having an converse to Benjamini and Schramm's theorem on planar graphs, and this might have a probabilistic proof.
+Even in the linear case, however, it would be interesting having a converse to Benjamini and Schramm's theorem on planar graphs, and this might have a probabilistic proof.
 See the monographs \cite{woess2009}, \cite{lyons} and \cite{soardi} for thorough introductions to the stochastic processes which are here relevant.